 Step 1: Chop the chocolate

-Use a serrated knife to chop the chocolate into small pieces.
-Put the chocolate in a heat-proof bowl (with butter, if using) and set aside.
+If you're using solid chocolate, rather than chocolate wafers, use a serrated knife to chop the chocolate into small pieces.
+Put the chocolate (and butter, if using) in a heat-proof (preferably microwave-safe) bowl and set aside.

 Step 2: Heat the heavy cream